frederic-perez/AmE-dictionary/data/dictionary.md

 __situated__ _adj_ Having a place or location. _Syn_ located, placed, set
 __Situation Room__ _n_ (John F. Kennedy Conference Room)
 __situation__ _n_ :five::hammer: _Sorry guys, we have a situation here._ _We’ve got a situation in there!_
+__sitzmark__ _n_ /ˈsits-ˌmärk/ /ˈzits-/ It refers explicitly to the dent or hole left in the snow by a skier’s rump.
+A depression left in the snow by a skier falling backward.
 __Six-Day War__ _n_
 __six-figure__ _adj_
 __sixth man__ _n_ A player in basketball who is regularly used as the first of a team’s substitutes in a game.